theartspec/Vibe-coding/README.md

-# Vibe-coding
-# Gesture Drawing System
+# Gesture controlled Drawing System

 Turn your hand into a pen.
 No mouse.
 No touch.
 Just vibes.